Become a Junior Keeper for the Day at Merrist Wood College (9-12 Year Olds)

-Finding things to do with your little ones or some young people that you’re in charge of can be really difficult.
-That is the case whether you live in London or Lisbon, so it’s also going to be an issue for those who live and work in Guildford, too.
+Finding things to do with your children or young people that you’re in charge of can be really difficult.
+That is the case whether you live in London or Lisbon, so it’s also going to be an issue for those who live and work in Guildford too.

-If they love animals, then Merrist Wood College might just have the solution to your problem that you’re looking for, with the organisation offering people aged between six and eight-years-old the chance to become an Animal Keeper for a day.
+If they love animals, then Merrist Wood College might just have the solution to your problem that you’re looking for, with the organisation offering the chance to become an Animal Keeper for a day.
 It is a great chance to get a sense of what it is that goes into looking after the likes of rabbits, reptiles and meerkats.

 What Is Merrist Wood College?

-You are obviously unlikely to be wanting to send a six, seven or eight-year-old to the College for the purposes of getting them a job after, but it is a good opportunity for them to find out whether or not the fact that they love guinea pigs or find snakes interesting would translate into a long-term desire to become an Animal Keeper.
+You are obviously unlikely to be wanting to send your child to the College for the purposes of getting them a job after, but it is a good opportunity for them to find out whether or not the fact that they love guinea pigs or find snakes interesting would translate into a long-term desire to become an Animal Keeper.
 There are any number of different animals on-site that need to be looked after on a regular basis, so giving young people the responsibility of doing just that gives them a chance to learn how important it is to care for various different species and make sure they’re well fed and watered.

 Is It a College or a Zoo?